Lifestyles in Climate Change and Society

 We provide customised Lifestyle Checks for companies, corporations, social and administrative units.
 These include the quantification of the emissions caused by the actual behaviour of the groups examined.
 This entails the derivation of consumption-based climate balances, as well as the compilation of information on socio-demographics and value attitudes.
 The analysis of such data and groups, and the use of feedback, monitoring and learning processes, enables us to diagnose possibilities for lifestyle change.
 Such information is of considerable strategic relevance and can make a significant contribution to social, economic and political decision-making.

-- Get further information on Climate-Lifestyle Services
+- Get further information on the Climate-Lifestyle Check

 Check your own climate-lifestyle now